Expansion joint sealant for bridges increases construction reliability

 - Adhesive properties: of all the joint sealant options for bridges, polysulfide sealants have the best adhesive properties.

-Epoxy sealants are known for their extreme toughness in many industrial applications.
-The epoxy resins exist in many types and they can be mixed with other ingredients.
-The type of epoxy sealant most commonly used for expansion joints in bridges contain polysulfide.
+Epoxy expansion joint sealants are known for their extreme toughness, and they are very common as industrial and construction joint sealant solutions.
+The epoxy resins exist in many types and they are compatible with other ingredients.
+The type of epoxy joint sealant most commonly used for expansion joints in bridges contain polysulfide.
 The epoxy polysulfide sealants are more flexible than regular epoxies and tougher than regular polysulfide sealants.

 - Toughness: epoxy polysulfide sealants for expansion joints in bridges are tougher than the alternatives meaning that they are more resistant to abrasion and have better load bearing capacity.

-- Increased chemical resistance: epoxy alone is resistant to a wide range of chemicals, however, the addition of sulphur included in polysulfide increases broadens the range and even allow for full immersion of the sealant.
+- Increased chemical resistance: epoxy alone is resistant to a wide range of chemicals, however, the addition of sulphur included in polysulfide broadens the range and even allows for full immersion of the sealant.

-Which sealant is the best for your bridge construction?
+Which system is the best for your bridge expansion joints?

-Choosing the sealants for expansion joints in bridges is rather simple.
-The most common options should be considered first, and their suitability should be assessed based on the requirements set by the environment, materials, bridge type and expected traffic.
-Contact us for free assistance in choosing the perfect product and getting in touch with acknowledged suppliers.
+Choosing the sealants for expansion joints in bridges may seem like a simple process.
+However, this is not always the case.
+As some expansion joints may have specific requirements it is always good to check with a party specialized in joint sealing systems.
+The suitability of different sealants should be assessed based on the requirements set by the environment, materials, bridge type and expected traffic.
+Contact us for free assistance in choosing the perfect product and getting in touch with acknowledged expansion joint sealant manufacturers.